ndejong/terraform-digitalocean-opnsense-image/README.md

 ```

 The user should perform a `terraform destroy` once complete to remove the resources that have allocated in the local
-`tfstate` - they can all safely be destroyed, your new Droplet image will not be removed in this destroy action.
+`tfstate` - they can all safely be destroyed, the new Droplet image will not be removed in this destroy action because
+it gets created via a `local-exec` call to `curl` that manually invokes the Digital Ocean API to cause the image action.

 ## Warning!